harrisj/trump_data/it_modernization/README.md

 # IT Modernization

-**UPDATE 2025-05-01: I am working to move IT Modernization to a new repo so I can also use it to build out a static website and API, since not everybody loves looking at huge YAML files**
+**UPDATE 2025-05-09: I have moved development and data over to a new repo to simplify the changes: [https://github.com/harrisj/doge_track](https://github.com/harrisj/doge_track)**

 -----------